PolyCatDev/pyScraper/README.md

 1. python-tkinter

 ### ATENTION
-TK must be installed thru a sepparate package manager (apt, pacman, dnf, etc.) if it didn't come with your python installation.
+TK must be installed through a sepparate package manager (apt, pacman, dnf, etc.) if it didn't come with your python installation.

 # How to run it?
 ### Pull down the code